PlayFab/thundernetes/README.md

 ## Feedback

 As mentioned, thundernetes is in preview and a work in progress.
 If you find a bug or have a feature request, please file an issue [here](https://github.com/PlayFab/thundernetes/issues) and we will try to get back to you as soon as possible.
 You can also reach us on [Game Stack server on Discord](https://discord.gg/gamestack).

+## Contributing

+If you are interested in contributing to thundernetes, please read our [Contributing Guide](docs/contributing.md).